How to edit a Zoom recording into a video podcast in 2025

 I'm openly admitting that the tool isn't perfect, but I'm specifically building the tool to automate the steps I've been doing manually for years.
 Here's what it does now:

 I obviously wouldn't be doing content marketing if there wasn't a plan for monetizing this tool in the future.
 Your instinct is to be suspicious and assume I'll just put everyting behind a paywall in the future.
-No. Everything you see in the video is and always will be free.
-I'll add some extra, premium features in the future.
+No. Everything but the clips and auto-generated intro are free.

 I hope you can appreciate that, unlike content marketing from "corporates", I'm a solo-guy being real with you.
 Not everything is perfect, but I am working on it.